jncraton/ga-lite/README.md

 make
 ```

-Once the compilation has ended, a minfied out will be in /dist.
+Once the compilation has ended, a minfied file will be created.

 ## Features